Borbaad (2025 film): Casting

 Following a long journey as a hero–villain duo, Misha Sawdagor (left) and Khan appear together for the first time as father and son, while Mamunur Rashid (right) also shares the screen with Khan for the first time.

 Nusrat Jahan (left) reunited with Khan following the joint production film Naqaab (2018), while Fazlur Rahman Babu (right) shared the screen with him again after Toofan (2024).

 Mehedi Hasan Hridoy, who wrote the story and screenplay, also directed the film, marking his debut as a director in a full-length feature film, though he has previously directed over a hundred dramas.
 Shakib Khan signed onto the film in October 2023 after being satisfied with the screenplay he heard from the director.
 Commenting on the screenplay, he said, "I really liked the script.
 I always look for smart and unique stories where I can portray myself differently.
 It helps me take on new challenges."
 During the first-look launching event on December 18, 2024, Khan shared that he had given the director just 15 minutes to present the screenplay.
 Director Hridoy stated in a television interview that Khan received a remuneration of for his role in the film.
 Following the success of Priyotoma (2023), which became the highest grossing Bangladeshi film ever-made, with Shakib Khan, Idhika Paul was later collaborated with Sariful Razz on a film titled Kobi, which was initially supposed to feature Shakib Khan.
-Rumors later surfaced that Idhika would appear as lead actress in another film alongside Shakib Khan.
+Rumors later surfaced that Idhika would appear as the lead actress in another film alongside Shakib Khan.
 Later, in the first week of June 2024, NTV and Samakal confirmed Idhika's involvement in the project.
 There were rumors that the film's casting would include several surprises for the audience, with the biggest being the addition of renowned Indian actor Jisshu Sengupta.
 He was previously expected to appear in Shakib Khan's film Toofan (2024), but scheduling conflicts prevented that from happening.
 However, several individuals associated with the film have now confirmed that Sengupta and Khan will be working together in Borbaad.
 As of late October, the production house has not yet made an official announcement.
 He appears in the official teaser, confirming his involvement in the film and has made his comeback to Bangladeshi cinema after nearly 23 years, having previously appeared in the Matiur Rahman Panu's 2002 film Moner Majhe Tumi.
 Bangladeshi prominent television actor Mamunur Rashid has joined the cast of the film, where he plays a negative character.
 About his role, he stated, "This has allowed me to experiment with a different style of acting.
 I believe the audience will see me in a new and different role."